appwrite/appwrite/README.md

 [**Appwrite 0.10 has been released!
 Learn what's new!**](https://dev.to/appwrite/it-s-here-announcing-appwrite-0-10-and-the-new-appwrite-realtime-api-lbm)

 Appwrite is an end-to-end backend server for Web, Mobile, Native, or Backend apps packaged as a set of Docker<nobr> microservices.
-Appwrite abstracts the complexity and repetitiveness required to build a modern backend API from scratch and allows you to build secure apps faster.
+Appwrite abstracts the complexity and repetitiveness required to build a modern backend API from scratch and allows you to build secure apps faster. it is very safe and secure for everyone

 Using Appwrite, you can easily integrate your app with user authentication & multiple sign-in methods, a database for storing and querying users and team data, storage and file management, image manipulation, Cloud Functions, and [more services](https://appwrite.io/docs).